rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 NOTE: When attepting to connect via Bluetooth or Wi-Fi, be sure the apprporiate radio is turned on in the device.
 If using Bluetooth, the printer should be in discover mode.

-###via USB
+###Finding via USB
-Printing via USB is supported for Android apps only.
-To print from one of Zebra's Android devices, it must be connected to one of the [supported Zebra printers](http://127.0.0.1:9393/en/edge/guide/printing#supported-printers) using a USB adapter or cradle.
+In the current version, printing via USB is supported for Android apps only.
+To print from one of Zebra's Android devices, the device must be connected to one of the [supported Zebra printers](http://127.0.0.1:9393/en/edge/guide/printing#supported-printers) **using an OTG cable, adapter or cradle.**

+NOTE: Printing via USB from a mobile device requires a USB On-the-Go (OTG) cable, which permits the device to act as a host to the client printer.

-Again we use the `search.Printers` method to search for printer(s) connected to the mobile device via USB.
-This time the new `CONNECTION_TYPE_USB` parameter is used.
+Use the `search.Printers` method  and the `CONNECTION_TYPE_USB` parameter to search for printer(s) connected to the mobile device via USB. **This parameter is new in RMS 5.1; it is not present in prior versions.**

 Sample JavaScript code: